arorahallmundar/final-project/where.markdown

 *Figure 3: LAGA TEXTANN OG NY MYND!!!*

 ## Forecasting NYC Shootings with Machine Learning
-To go beyond visual analysis, we used a Ridge Regression model with 12 months of historical lag features to predict future shooting trends.
-We trained on historical monthly data and tested on the last 12 months.
-The model achieved a root mean squared error (RMSE) of 18.33 shootings.

-As shown in the plot:

-The black line shows actual data used for training.

-The blue line represents actual shootings during the test period.

-The red line represents the model's predicted values.

-While not perfect, this method captures key trends and could serve as a basis for early-warning systems or resource planning.

-## Forecasting NYC Shootings with Machine Learning
 To go beyond visual trends, we applied a Ridge Regression model to forecast future shooting incidents in New York City.
 Ridge Regression is a linear model that includes regularization, which helps prevent overfitting, especially useful when dealing with highly correlated features like time lags.